Scottish Fold cats are a pretty special breed in many ways.

 Scottish Folds generally weigh somewhere between 6 and 13 lbs when fully grown, with the females being on the lighter end, and the males on the heavier end, of this scale.

 The ears may be folded (and the 'degree' of fold can vary from a looser 'single' fold to a tight 'triple' fold), or straight.

-Scottish Fold kittens are all born with straight ears, but by the time they are around 3 weeks old their ears may begin to show signs of folding.
+Scottish Fold kittens are all born with straight ears, but by the time they are around 3 to 4 weeks old their ears may begin to show signs of folding.

-As with all purebred animals, there are certain health issues that may occur in this particular breed.
+As with all purebred animals, there are certain health issues that are common to Scottish Folds.

 That's why responsible breeders only breed Folded to Straight pairs, or 'outcross' to American Shorthair and the British Shorthair (the only allowable outcross).

-There is some indication that even fd cats may have an above-average tendency towards developing arthritis in later life, but more recent investigation seems to show that this isn't necessarily true.
+It is possible that those without the genetic folded ears may have an above-average tendency towards developing arthritis in later life, but currently there is not sufficient evidence to say that this is a definite finding.

-In spite of worries that Scottish Fold cats with tightly folded ears may have more problems with ear mites or ear infections, that doesn't seem to be the case.
+It is possible that Scottish Fold cats with tightly folded ears may have more problems with ear mites or ear infections, but this isn't a common issue.

-But if you have a Scottish Fold cat with this type of ear it's a good idea to take a look inside now and then to make sure there's nothing 'brewing'.
+If you have a Scottish Fold cat with this type of ear it's a good idea to take a look inside their ears now and then to make sure there's nothing 'brewing'.